PovertyAction/guides/cleaning/variablemanagement/logictests.md

 - Ensure that variables remain consistent over repeated deliveries
 - Data translation and missingness standards of the storage system may create values in statistical software (e.g. SQL treats missing as “NULL”)

 Variable consistency can be handled using value labeling in Stata.
 For example, to ensure that data remains the same over the course of data collection, it can be useful to check that categorical variables map to expected values to a previously created value label.
+The `noextend` option of the encode commands allows you to confirm no values exist in the variable other than those in the supplied label.
 The following code accomplishes this:

 ```
 *Create a local list of variables to encode